Niki-Tester/gamestar/README.md

   If a user chooses a username that already exists, or the passwords do not match, they will be presented the relevant flash message.

+### **Log In Page**:

+  This page will be available by clicking the login link in the naviagion bar/menu.
+A user will be able to log in to a previously created user profile.

+  If a user enteres a username that does not exist, or the if password is incorrect, they will be presented with the flash message "Username/Password combination not recognised".

 ### **Game Review Page**:

   This page will be visible after a user selects to view reviews on a particular game, displayed on the home page.